The Artist on the Verge Project has been a lightning rod for breaking artists and launched many careers before they were signed.

 At NMS, we believe that deserving artists should be given the best opportunity to rise above the noise and be recognized.
 Therefore, we have developed a curation program by people in music, for people everywhere.

 For consideration to submit a piece on an emerging artist, please read below.

 What We’re Looking for:

-- The hottest new artists in any genre.
+- Written Pieces or Video Segments from Musicians and People about the hottest new artists in any genre.

 - Artists that will excite our readers, media, and the right industry people.

 - Non-review style writing.
 This should be informal and in your own words – let the world know why this artist is relevant and people should pay attention to them.

 - Positive Career momentum – Social media engagement and activity on other music and fan sites